IBM/knative-quarkus-bench/README.md

 ```

 This step builds all benchmark programs and creates Docker images for each.
-Note that the version tag is set to `:jvm`, so that you can distinguish
+Note that the version tag is set to `:jvm`, to distinguish
 Java images from native images, as described below.

 This project uses Quarkus